 I'm all bark and no bite tonight.
 Pity, I miss the old me.
 I mean the usual me; I'm not gone for good.

 Albus Potter flattens down his hair, which looks like a rainbow of colors due to the lights, and sits beside me.
 He brings his bottle to his lips and takes a good long drink before he turns to me.
 "So, what were you thinking about?"

 I raise an eye-brow; what makes him think I'm thinking?
 "You're thinking about something if you'd rather sit alone and stare into space than sit with the Bubblehead Clan who call you a 'friend' while you think of ways to hurt them and they you."

 I hate it when he's right.
 But he's only right because he knows me.
 We're not exactly best friends, but thanks to Kieron and Nicky dating and Al being as close to his cousin as I am to my brother (which is very, believe it or not), we do hang out a lot, like most of the time.
 We went to breakfast, sat with our 'friends', went to class, hid in the library and bitched about everyone in school, including said friends.
 Albus is actually very good at bitching.
-If it were ever to become a sport, I'm afraid to say he might just beat me.
+If it was ever to become a sport, I'm afraid to say he might just beat me.
 Might, never forget the might...
 Maybe we are best friends?

 But our friendship works both ways and I know him just as well.
 Why, when not even half an hour ago I saw him laughing and joking with the friends he actually liked, was he suddenly over here, hiding with me and clinging to that bottle of beer like it's his lifeline?
 I take note of his frown and the narrowing of his eyes and the answer comes pretty quickly; he's sulking.
 I re-raise said eye-brow.
 "What happened?"